autom8ter/protoc-gen-authenticate/example/README.md

-# protoc-gen-authorize example
+# protoc-gen-authenticate example

-This is an example of how to use the `protoc-gen-authorize` plugin.
+This is an example of how to use the `protoc-gen-authenticate` plugin.

 See [example.proto](proto/example/example.proto) for the example protocol buffer definition.